SO, what if that actually was the title of the Police Album? Would the tracks be something like, ‘Don’t Stand to Close to Pie’ or ‘Driven to Pears’?

 Tomorrow came and went, and so did the next day, and the next week.
 When I finally got to the store; BOOM, quinces are now officially out of season.
 So were raspberries.
 I immediately shifted gears and decided on apples and figs on top of frangipane.
 I rushed to the section where they have figs and was greeted with yet another produce guy telling me that figs were also out of season.
 HUH?
 Do they all step out at once?
 Aren’t these Fall fruits?
 Isn’t it still Fall?

 This is where ‘pie block” reared it’s ugly head.
 Do any of you remember my cheesecake block?
 These blocks always arise when it’s a common, classic dish or dessert, ones most of us have made many times over and can do in our sleep.
-I’ve done many a crostata, pie, tart, galette, etc. I’ve played with fillings, and I have recipes up the wazoo..hundreds of them.
+I’ve done many a crostata, pie, tart, galette I have this amazing cherry almond galette that I’ll be posting soon!), etc. I’ve played with fillings, and I have recipes up the wazoo..hundreds of them.
 The unexpected ‘out of season’ announcements had rendered me fruitless and creatively stumped.